 Pompous phonetics Professor Henry Higgins (Sir Rex Harrison) is so sure of his abilities that he takes it upon himself to transform a Cockney working-class girl into someone who can pass for a cultured member of high society.
 His subject turns out to be the lovely Eliza Doolittle (Audrey Hepburn), who agrees to speech lessons to improve her job prospects.
 Higgins and Eliza clash, then form an unlikely bond, one that is threatened by aristocratic suitor Freddy Eynsford-Hill (Jeremy Brett).Written by

-Audrey Hepburn announced the assassination of Pres.
-John F. Kennedy to the devastated cast and crew immediately after filming the number "Wouldn't It Be Loverly?" on the Covent Garden set on 22 November 1963.
+Audrey Hepburn announced the assassination of John F. Kennedy to the devastated cast and crew on November 22, 1963, immediately after filming "Wouldn't It Be Loverly?" on the Covent Garden set.
 See more »

 [sounds from crowd, occasionally a word or phrase, indistinct and mostly not associated with a character]

 Don't just stand there, Freddy, go and find a cab.

 All right, I'll get it, I'll get it.

 In the posters, playbills and the original cast album for the stage version of "My Fair Lady", the credits always read "based on Bernard Shaw's 'Pygmalion' ", letting the audience know what play "My Fair Lady" was actually adapted from.
 The movie credits simply read "from a play by Bernard Shaw".
 See more »

 In the remastered version of the film, some of the scene changes are changed from sudden cuts to wipe outs, as they probably were when the film was released.
 When CBS Fox released it on video originally, they were changed to sudden cuts.
 See more »

 The character of Henry Higgins is greatly misunderstood by many and so is the film.